Lage Surf Stats

 (light / offshore wind)

-The figure illustrates the combination of swells directed at Lage over a normal December and is based upon 3448 NWW3 model predictions since 2006 (values every 3 hours).
-The wave model does not forecast wind or surf right at the coast so we have chosen the most applicable grid node based on what we know about Lage.
+This chart describes the variation of swells directed at Lage through a typical February.
+It is based on 3120 NWW3 model predictions since 2007 (values every 3 hours).
+The wave model does not forecast wind or surf right at the coastline so we have chosen the best grid node based on what we know about Lage.
 In the case of Lage, the best grid node is 17 km away (11 miles).
-The rose diagram describes the distribution of swell sizes and directions, while the graph at the bottom shows the same thing without direction information.
-Five colours represent increasing wave sizes.
-Very small swells of less than 0.5m (1.5 feet) high are shown in blue.
-These happened only 6% of the time.
-Green and yellow represent increasing swell sizes and largest swells greater than >3m (>10ft) are shown in red.
-In either graph, the area of any colour is proportional to how frequently that size swell happens.
-The diagram suggests that the prevailing swell direction, shown by the largest spokes, was SE, whereas the the most common wind blows from the E. Because the wave model grid is offshore, sometimes a strong offshore wind blows largest waves away from Lage and away from the coast.
+The rose diagram describes the distribution of swell directions and swell sizes, while the graph at the bottom shows the same thing but lacks direction information.
+Five colours show increasing wave sizes.
+The smallest swells, less than 0.5m (1.5 feet), high are coloured blue.
+These occurred only 3% of the time.
+Green and yellow illustrate increasing swell sizes and red represents highest swells greater than >3m (>10ft).
+In either graph, the area of any colour is proportional to how frequently that size swell occurs.
+The diagram suggests that the dominant swell direction, shown by the largest spokes, was SE, whereas the the dominant wind blows from the ENE.
+Because the wave model grid is out to sea, sometimes a strong offshore wind blows largest waves away from Lage and offshore.
 We combine these with the no surf category of the bar chart.
-To simplify things we don't show these in the rose graph.
+To simplify things we don't show these in the rose diagram.
 Because wind determines whether or not waves are clean enough to surf at Lage, you can view an alternative image that shows only the swells that were expected to coincide with glassy or offshore wind conditions.
-During a typical December, swells large enough to cause surfable waves at Lage run for about 0% of the time.
+Over an average February, swells large enough to cause surfable waves at Lage run for about 0% of the time.

 Also see Lage wind stats